eigenfoo/old-eigenfoo.github.io/_posts/2021-09-27-tornado-websockets.md

 > want is to exchange data between different endpoints and neither is a browser.

-My thought after reading these criticisms is that perhaps WebSockets aren't the ideal technology for handling streaming data (between processes that aren't browsers), but that doesn't mean that they aren't good scalable technologies when they do work.
+My thought after reading these criticisms is that perhaps WebSockets aren't the ideal technology for handling streaming data (from a maintainability or architectural point of view), but that doesn't mean that they aren't good scalable technologies when they do work.

 ---